GIS Work Group

 A recent estimate shows approximately 70% of all local governments have implemented some form of GIS.
 Yet in many cases GIS is not integrated with the recording office.

 The PRIA GIS Work Group has been chartered to establish standards, procedures and best practices for data exchange between GIS systems and land records systems.
 This will allow the exchange of information while taking into account performance, security, and revenue implications.

 The desired end result is greater familiarity regarding the manner in which land records add to a government’s investment in GIS, and inversely, for the land record industry to add to a common set of geo-referenced data that may be used by government to make decisions based on a more complete and holistic view of local circumstances.

 The untapped potential of government managed land information lies in the ability to integrate the land records within the overall workflow of information in a government jurisdiction.
 This allows government to plan better, analyze, and provide more timely and accurate information and increase productivity.

-If you are interested in the challenges and opportunities related to integrating land records with GIS systems, please contact the work group co-chairs Jeff Nicholson and Peirce Eichelberger or staff support member Stevie Kernick for more information on how to get involved.
+If you are interested in the challenges and opportunities related to integrating land records with GIS systems, please contact the work group co-chairs David Rooney and Peirce Eichelberger or staff support member Stevie Kernick for more information on how to get involved.